aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

     - seamless integrations writing in bold, italic and underline texts
     - comprehensive setup for writing latex in org-mode files and integrating the setup into a reference management system that includes support for multiple .bib files.
 Also integrate the latex setup with zotero to review the attached sources in .bib files.
 Use tectonic from https://github.com/tectonic-typesetting/tectonic for latex setupUse tectonic from https://github.com/tectonic-typesetting/tectonic for latex setup
     - have doom tokyo-night theme integration throughtout the configuration
-    - org-roam v2 configuration with the following features and integrations: features that are inspired by The Brain in https://thebrain.com/; keybindings that follow doom-emacs-like bindings; quality-of-life features and improvements; advance visualizations; obsidian-like features; don't follow obsidian keybindings;; denote related files are inside the org directory; additional quality-of-life features and improvements
+    - org-roam v2 configuration with the following features and integrations: features that are inspired by The Brain in https://thebrain.com/; keybindings that follow doom-emacs-like bindings; quality-of-life features and improvements; advance visualizations; obsidian-like features; don't follow obsidian keybindings;; org-roam v2 related files are inside the org directory; additional quality-of-life features and improvements
     - comprehensive org-noter configuration that integrates well with org-roam v2
     - do not include any redundant configuration options already present in doom emacs
   ___Then integrate all the parts of the configuration to provide a seamless experience to write scientific documents in org mode.___